 Buyer’s Guide to the Best Trekking Poles for Women

 When you’re looking for a new pair of women’s trekking poles, there are plenty of factors that you should bear in mind when making your choice.
 In this section, we break down the most important features to consider before your purchase.
+You’ll also like to read our guide to best hiking poles.

 While the shaft material is arguably one of the most important factors, the trekking pole style is one of the main deciding factors.